 Base stations at False Pass (FALS) and Cape Chunak (OUTE) also broadcast RTK corrections for realtime and preliminary positioning.
 Project base stations continuously logged data at 1 Hz, enabling PPK processing.
-All real-time positions were replaced in processing with PPK positions.
+All real-time positions were replaced in processing with PPK positions, except where noted previously in this report.